davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 tensile stresses in the slab promoting nappe detachment.
-Observational data and laboratory experiments show that profound co-seismic dilation transients can develop along subduction megathrusts [@Gabuchian2017], underscoring the potential importance of tensile stresses within subducting slabs.
+Observational data and laboratory experiments show that profound co-seismic dilation transients can develop along subduction megathrusts [@Gabuchian2017], underscoring the potential ability of tensile stresses to cause dislocations in subducting slabs.
 We suspect that mantle nappe detachment was mediated by the temperature of the brittle-plastic transition in olivine.
 For ~40-50 Myr old oceanic lithosphere entering the subduction zone [@fig:cross_sections|c and d], this ~700-800 ºC transition [@Warren2006; @Burgmann2008; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].

 The lack of high-pressure mafic schists in both the Crystal Knob and Dish Hill xenolith suites further suggests that slivers of oceanic crust were detached